 Tour more of Gaudi’s work at Casa Batllo

-Your next stop is another 25-minute walk, but after this trek, the rest of your destinations are more closely situated.
+Your next stop is another 25-minute walk, but after this trek, the rest of your destinations on this tour of Barcelona in 24 hours are more closely situated.

-As you approach the next location on your sightseeing tour of Barcelona, the bright colors of the massive building should help you guess the designer.
+As you approach the next location on your one-day sightseeing tour of Barcelona, the bright colours of the massive building should help you guess the designer.
 It’s another masterpiece by Antoni Gaudi called Casa Batllo.

 It’s a renovated house that features the interesting charm of Gaudi’s work.
-The style of the building is considered modern or expressionist architecture.
+The style of Casa Batllo is considered modern or expressionist architecture.
 Sandwiched between pastel-coloured buildings featuring the typical Catalonia architecture, Casa Batllo stands out.

 The house has been open to the public since 1995 and is now a UNESCO World Heritage Site.
 It’s another interesting look into the history and culture of this city.